 Yes, we can always find the odd exception that proves the rule.
 What makes me cross is when other consultants promise they can help you to be as successful as these exceptions.
 Yes, there are a good number of sole practitioner accountants who find it easy to create content and who clearly enjoy their regular interactions online.
 How many are also running growing businesses and generating enough new clients to warrant their online activity we do not know.

-But a moment’s through tells us that an accountant who enjoys working with lots of new clients is unlikely to also have time to post and engage frequently online unless they find it very quick and easy to do this.
+But a moment’s thought tells us that an accountant who enjoys working with lots of new clients is unlikely to also have time to post and engage frequently online unless they find it very quick and easy to do this.

 Accountants I have mentored will be familiar with me identifying, what I call, their ‘displacement activities’.
 These are things they do in the HOPE they will contribute to long term objectives, because it feels easier to do these things rather than those that will make a difference in the short-term.